 On this page:

-- What is qualitative research methodology?
-Definition, characteristics and importance.
+- What is the qualitative research methodology?
+Definition, characteristics, and importance.

 - Different types of qualitative research methods and designs.

 Definition: Qualitative research is in-depth data collection method designed to reveal target customers behavior, feelings, thinks and etc.

 You know that our feelings, thoughts, perceptions are the key drivers for making different types of decisions (including purchase decisions).

 Qualitative data collection aims to investigate exactly these psychological elements that make us do things.

 Let’s see the key benefits of the qualitative research methodology for marketing and business: